This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-But, monitoring portion sizes is so, so, important as to not go overboard with calorie intake.
+But, monitoring portion sizes are so, so, important as to not go overboard with calorie intake.

 We’ve all been there before at a party, wedding or social occasion and started to eat our favorite nuts or seeds.

-As the time passes someone points out the entire bowl of nuts is nearly empty or gone.
+As time passes someone points out the entire bowl of nuts is nearly empty or gone.